brimdata/zed/docs/formats/zng.md

 > the zq output format is subject to change.
 In this branch,
 > zq attempts to implement everything herein excepting:
 >
-> * Only streams of `record` types (which may consist of any combination of
->   other implemented types) are supported by zq even though a stream of
->   any types may currently be expressed in value messages.
 > * Zed syntax for working with the [`enum` type](#3115-enum-typedef) is not yet implemented. ([#1498](https://github.com/brimdata/zed/issues/1498))
 > * [Primitive Types](#3-primitive-types) for `float16` and `decimal` are not yet implemented. ([#1312](https://github.com/brimdata/zed/issues/1312), [#1522](https://github.com/brimdata/zed/issues/1522))